The Ranger Clutch Fluid Protocol

 If that is accomplished by frequent changes of the reservoir

-content, the clutch hydraulics will never see a temperature high
+content, the clutch hydraulics will never see accumulated clutch

-enough to make the fluid boil, the origin of pedal woes.
+dust nor a temperature high enough to make the fluid boil, the dual

-Murkiness is the tell that fluid is degrading.
-The darker the fluid
+Murkiness is “the tell” that fluid is degrading.
+The darker the

 The